systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ***Section 2 of Membership Form***

-Fiil in the details in the second section of the membership form, select the employer and click the **'Next'** button to move to the next section as shown below:
+Fiil in the details in the second section of the membership form, select the employer and click the **Next** button to move to the next section as shown below:

 <img  alt="creating a new member" width="97%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image6b.jpg">